-Software outsourcing has been in trends for like some decades now.
-It has never been outfashioned because of the benefits that Outsourcing has been offering to global businesses.
-The need for outsourcing services arises when businesses start having inhouse development challenges, delivery delays, untested apps, bugs and flaws, slower growth and several other similar reasons.
+Software outsourcing has been in trend for like some decades now.
+It has never been out fashioned because of the benefits that Outsourcing has been offering to global businesses.
+The need for outsourcing services arises when businesses start having in-house development challenges, delivery delays, untested apps, bugs and flaws, slower growth, and several other similar reasons.
 Still, businesses postpone their decisions to partner with a software outsourcing company because of many reasons.
-One of the strongest reasons is because they don’t understand the Software outsourcing Model.
+One of the strongest reasons is that they don’t understand the Software Outsourcing Model.
 This blog is a revelation of how and which all Software outsourcing engagement models offer what facilities and is suitable in which business scenarios.

 Many firms and entrepreneurs realize halfway through a project that the engagement model they picked with their outsourcing partner was not optimum, and in the worst-case scenario, it was not functioning at all.
 And, in the majority of situations, changing the model halfway through is neither financially feasible nor straightforward from a process standpoint.